 We all have little habits that tend to drain our finances.
-Perhaps it’s soda, online games, cigarettes, beer, magazine subscriptions, gambling, wine, or movies.
+Perhaps it’s soda, online games, cigarettes, magazine subscriptions, gambling, wine, or movies.
 No matter what your poison, if it costs you time or money, it should be examined closely.

 Health and moral concerns aside, the wise consumer will examine his or her habits to determine if the benefits outweigh the costs, or if cutbacks are necessary to restore a healthy balance in one’s budget.
 One of the first steps in this process is to determine what you get (the benefits) out of your habits, and try to place a monetary value on those benefits.